apache/spark/UPDATING.md

 We also provide a new cli command(``sync_perm``) to allow admin to auto sync permissions.

 ### Modification to `ts_nodash` macro
-`ts_nodash` previously contained TimeZone information alongwith execution date.
+`ts_nodash` previously contained TimeZone information along with execution date.
 For Example: `20150101T000000+0000`.
 This is not user-friendly for file or folder names which was a popular use case for `ts_nodash`.
 Hence this behavior has been changed and using `ts_nodash` will no longer contain TimeZone information, restoring the pre-1.10 behavior of this macro.
 And a new macro `ts_nodash_with_tz` has been added which can be used to get a string with execution date and timezone info without dashes.

 Examples:
   * `ts_nodash`: `20150101T000000`